191fa04431/Image-captioning-app-using-gemini-ai/README.md

 ## Project Overview

-This project provides a streamlined way to convert images to text using **Google's Gemini AI** model.
-The process involves using the `pillow` library to handle image processing and **Google Generative AI** to perform text extraction from the images.
+This project provides a streamlined way to convert images to text using Google's Gemini AI model.
+The process involves using the `pillow` library to handle image processing and Google Generative AI to extract text from the images.

 ---